 Buying or renovating a home can be challenging and expensive.
 Discovering asbestos throughout the process can make the situation even more stressful.
 Under these circumstances, you could very well be worried about your health and your exposure to these toxic fibers.

-If you are sick with an illness related to asbestos found in your home, you could have options to seek financial remedies from the party responsible for the asbestos.
+If you are sick with an illness related to asbestos found in your home, you could have options to seek financial remedies from the party responsible for your asbestos exposure.
 But who might that be?

 Negligent property owner